DaedalicEntertainment/lua-coding-conventions/README.md

 12.2. _Implement class inheritance through our `class` function (similar to `inheritsFrom` at http://lua-users.org/wiki/InheritanceTutorial)._

+12.3. _Use multiple assignments only when explicitly swapping two simple values:_

+      -- Okay.
+      x, y = y, x

+      -- Not okay.
+      a, b = c, c - a

 ## 13. Error Handling

 13.1. _Use [`pcall`](http://www.lua.org/pil/8.4.html) if calling a function might result in an error._